 - NSF Graduate Research Fellowships (NSFGRF)

 Unfortunately, international students are not eligible for NIH or NSF fellowship support.
-However, international students are encouraged to apply to other organizations.
+However, international students can apply to other organizations to fulfil this requirement for their training on the program.
 A list of resources can be found below:

 - You can find a list of external at Scholarship and Fellowship Opportunities here